La Blanca, Peten: Acropolis

 The most important architectural complex is the acropolis, a palace with an enclosed courtyard located within the Great North Plaza.
 The acropolis is also known as the Quadrangle due to its layout.
 A series of terraces lead down from the acropolis to a 1500 m2 reservoir to the south, which appears to have been a private water source for the palace.
 The reservoir itself is now dried out.
 The acropolis was accessed via a wide stairway from the Great North Plaza.
-The form of the plaza and the acropolis are unusual, although similar complexes have been identified at Tayasal, Ixlú and Kinal.
+The form of the plaza and the acropolis are unusual, although similar complexes have been identified at Nojpetén, Ixlu and Kinal.

 Excavations in the acropolis revealed the presence of at least two superimposed platforms built with finely dressed stone blocks and covered with good quality stucco flooring.
 At a later date the platforms and courtyard were covered with unworked stones bound with mortar and covered with another stucco floor.
 The two platforms were built in the Late Classic and appear to have been covered over in the Terminal Classic.

 The interior courtyard measures approximately 36 m on each side and was completely enclosed by the palace, creating a very private space within.
 The buildings on the north, west and south sides faced outwards away from the private courtyard, opening onto it only via a central doorway in each structure.
 The eastern structure was built at a later date, has two lateral doorways and was the only side to face directly onto the courtyard; it highly may have been the residence of the city's ruler.
 Entrance to the courtyard is from the exterior the acropolis via these central doorways on the north, south and west sides.
 Of these three entrances, the northern entrance appears to have been the main entrance to the acropolis complex.
 The south entrance was a more private entrance that opened from the acropolis onto the terraces leading down to the water source in that direction.
 The western entrance lead to the terrace 5 m above the causeway, providing a balcony with an excellent view across the city.